Respiratory Syncytial Virus (RSV) Infection - When To Call a Doctor

 worse.
 Most healthy children breathe less than 40 times a minute.

-- Has cold symptoms that become severe, or other problems arise.
+- Has cold symptoms that become severe.

 For an otherwise healthy child who has symptoms